 Installing a water filtration system in your home will improve the taste of your drinking water and help remove any dangerous microorganisms that might have made it through the municipal treatment system.
 Filtration systems vary, but there are a number of things you can do to determine which water filter is right for your home and family.

 The first thing to figure out is what you’re trying to remove from the water.
 There are a number of ways to do this, from getting a copy of your area’s water quality report from your local water utility or testing the water yourself with an at-home test kit (you can find these at most home improvement stores).
 The Environmental Working Group also maintains a national database that uses results from millions of tests in almost 50,000 American cities.

 What type of filter do you need?

 Once you know what contaminants you need to remove, you can research common methods of filtration like activated carbon filters or reverse osmosis.
-NSF International, an organization that helps set standards for things like water safety and certifies these systems, has a comprehensive chart to help you understand what type of filter you’ll need to remove different contaminants.
+NSF International, an organization that helps set standards for things like water safety and certifies these systems, has resources for consumer drinking water to help you understand what type of filter you’ll need to remove different contaminants.